statsig-io/ip3country/README.md

 # ip3country

-This is a no-dependency, super light, IP to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup.
-We chose to name it ip3country because all variants of "ip to country" were already taken, though they didn't meet our requirements for binary size and/or speed.
+This is a no-dependency, super small, IP to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup library.
+There are already several libraries available, but none met our requirements for binary size and speed.

 The database used in this project is compacted from IP2Location (https://lite.ip2location.com/database/ip-country).
 Their DB1.LITE edition is provided under CCA, with the attribution below: